Introduction to OCaml Programming

 Append

-• Here is how list append is implemented with recursion on the first list
+• Here is how list append is implemented, recurse on the first list (only):

 let rec append l1 l2 =